|Nutrition Facts (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Grilled bananas is a delicious side dish to accompany savory foods and makes an excellent and easy dessert.
-Because of their thick and firm texture, bananas are a great fruit to grill when barely ripe, so for this recipe choose firm yellow bananas and not too mature ones, as the heat will cook them to mush.
+Grilled bananas are a delicious side dish to accompany savory foods, and they make an excellent and easy dessert.
+Because of their thick and firm texture, bananas are a great fruit to grill when barely ripe, so for this recipe, choose firm yellow bananas and not too mature ones, as the heat will cook them to mush.

 For a successful recipe, make sure that you have a well-oiled grate before putting the banana pieces on.
 By leaving the bananas in the peel, they will hold up better on the grill.

 “I actually had never considered grilling bananas, and I am pleasantly surprised with how magnificent they are.
 Using firm bananas, they held up to grilling and were not too sweet.
 Too bad I didn't know about this raising my children!
 I'm delighted to have leftovers for my morning oatmeal.” —Mary Jo Romano